 - Floor 2 – The Quiet Lounge, the Student Lounge, the Café, Meeting Room, administrative offices

-All spaces managed by the Campus Center at 150 Boylston St. and the Cabaret at 80 Boylston may be used with permission the Director of the Campus Center at 150 Boylston St. (617-824-8680).
+All spaces managed by the Campus Center at 172 Tremont St. The Student Performance Center at 80 Boylston St. (future) and the Cabaret at 52 Summer St. may be used with permission of the Director of the Campus Center at 150 Boylston St. (617-824-8680).